rizecookey/property-checker/README.md

 # Tests

-See the folder `tests` for short examples.
+See the folder `tests` for examples.

 To run a specific test case, use `./gradlew clean test --tests <name of test case>`, e.g., `./gradlew clean test --tests NullnessTest` to run `tests.property.NullnessTest`.